J.D., With Honors, The George Washington University Law School

 The George Washington University

-A recent graduate of the George Washington University Law School, Hope Mirski joined Akrivis Law Group as a Student Associate following a long-developed passion for international trade law.
-She supports Akrivis partners on trade compliance (primarily sanctions and export controls) and white collar and civil litigation matters.
+Hope Mirski supports the firm’s partners on trade compliance (primarily sanctions and export controls) and a range of complex white collar and civil litigation matters.

-- Assisting clients with complex licensing issues before US Department of the Treasury’s Office of Foreign Assets (OFAC) pertaining specifically to comprehensive sanctions against Iran and targeted sanctions against certain Russian entities
+- Assisting clients with complex licensing issues before US Department of the Treasury’s Office of Foreign Assets (OFAC) pertaining specifically to comprehensive sanctions and designated entities

 - Advising clients on civil matters under the Alien Tort Statute (ATA) and Foreign Sovereign Immunities Act (FSIA)

-- Analyzing requirements under the International Traffic in Arms Regulations (ITAR) for a Scandinavian manufacturer
+- Analyzing requirements under the International Traffic in Arms Regulations (ITAR) for a Scandinavian defense manufacturer

-Ms. Mirski started with Akrivis during her third year as a student a GW law, where she took focused coursework in international trade and compliance, including classes such as International Business Transactions, Anti-Corruption and Compliance, and Export Control.
+Ms. Mirski started with Akrivis during her third year as a student at The George Washington Law School, where she took focused coursework in international trade and compliance, including classes such as International Business Transactions, Anti-Corruption and Compliance, and Export Control.
 Ms. Mirski has interned at the United States Agency for Global Media, the Federal Trade Commission (FTC), and the Copyright Office.
 She also served as the Articles Editor for on the publication board for the American Intellectual Property Law Quarterly Journal at GW Law.